What is the standard deduction amount for 2022 and 2021? The IRS updated the number and it’s a little bit higher this year.

 The annual gift exclusion increases to $16,000 for 2022.

 Also, the 2022 standard deduction for the blind chart

 The chart refers to the checkboxes on Form 1040 in the Standard Deduction section with the subheading Age/Blindness.
-You get one check mark for being born before January 2, 1957.
+You get one check mark for being born before January 2, 1957, giving you the standard deduction 2022 over 65 amount.
 You get another checkmark if you are blind.
 If you are married filing jointly, your spouse also has the same checkmarks.
 So, if you and your spouse are over 65, you get two boxes checked.
 If both you and your spouse are over 65 and one of you is blind, then you have three boxes checked, and so on.

 Itemizing isn’t really what it used to be under the new tax law.

 Instead, taxpayers will need to file one, or more, of seven additional schedules that go along with Form 1040.

 For example, Educator expenses, Health Savings Accounts, moving expenses, IRA deductions and Student Loan deductions are all found on Schedule 1.
 You’ll need Schedule 3 for Child and Dependent care expenses.
 Schedule 4 has both Self-Employment tax, and where you’ll need to report taxes if you have a nanny.

 All reputable tax software calculates how to still make your deductions (if they add up to enough) and will fill in the appropriate schedules for you.
 They continue to improve Credit Karma free tax returns.
 Other tax preparation software includes TaxCut, TaxAct, and TurboTax. — Now is the time to start watching for tax software specials.
 They always throw out good deals in the holiday shopping season that disappear come the new year.